SalomePlatform/sat/doc/src/commands/launcher.rst

     sat launcher <application> -e INSTALL/SALOME/bin/salome/salome.py -n salome.sh

   The launcher will be called salome.sh.
 It will source the environment and call ``$APPLICATION.workdir``/INSTALL/SALOME/bin/salome/salome.py.
-  The arguments given to salome.sh are transfered to salome.py.
+  The arguments given to salome.sh are transferred to salome.py.

 * Set a specific resources catalog: ::